opensearch-project/documentation-website/_analyzers/search-analyzers.md

 1. The `analyzer` mapping parameter of the field
 1. The `standard` analyzer (default)

-In most cases, specifying a search analyzer that is different from the index analyzer is not necessary and could negatively impact search result relevancy or lead to unexpected search results.
+In most cases, specifying a search analyzer that is different from the index analyzer is not necessary and could negatively impact search result relevance or lead to unexpected search results.
 {: .warning}

-For information about verifying which analyzer is associated with what field, see [Verifying analyzer settings]({{site.url}}{{site.baseurl}}/analyzers/index/#verifying-analyzer-settings)
+For information about verifying which analyzer is associated with which field, see [Verifying analyzer settings]({{site.url}}{{site.baseurl}}/analyzers/index/#verifying-analyzer-settings).

 ## Specifying a search analyzer for a query string